benediktfuhr/python-cimec-Benedikt-Fuhr/README.md

 # What is needed to run the code?

     -   On your local machine, in a location of your choice, create a folder called "data".
     -   Inside the "data"-folder create a subfolder called "mri".
-Download the .mat files from GitHub and store the downloaded files inside the "mri"-folder
+Download the .mat files from the data/mri folder and store the downloaded files inside the "mri"-folder
     -   Inside the "data"-folder create another subfolder called "pheno".
-Download the phenotypical data (pheno.csv) and the motion related data (motion.csv) from GitHub and store them inside the "pheno" folder
+From the data/phenom, download the phenotypical data (pheno.csv) and the motion related data (motion.csv) and store them inside the "pheno" folder
     -   Change the "root" variable in the Python script to the folder where the "data"-folder is stored

 # Literature